-The report will be released before IPBES Plenary to be held from the end of April until the first week of May in Paris.
+The report was released before IPBES Plenary held from the end of April until the first week of May in Paris.

 Process documentation of the request

-The whole process of the request is documented in the Document of Work.
+The process of the request is documented in the Document of Work.

 This request was initially put to EKLIPSE by DG Environment in October 2016 and entitled: “How could the comments from the scientific community support the comments/questions of the EU negotiators of the IPBES SPM on Global assessment?”